-11.9 Key ratios - Expenditure Management
+12.9 Key ratios - Expenditure Management

-RATIO NORM/RANGE INPUT DESCRIPTION RESULT INTERPRETAT ION 1 Creditors Payment Period 30 days 30 days Within the norm.
-(Trade Creditors) Total expenditure 4 342 732 Trade creditors 198 481 2 0% 14%
+RATIO NORM/RANGE INPUT DESCRIPTION RESULT INTERPRE TATION 1 Creditors Payment Period 30 days 30 days Within the norm.
+(Trade Creditors) Total expenditure 4 342 732 TIOTITI. expenditure 251 942 186 Trade creditors 198 481 65 686 603 2 Irregular, Fruitless and Wasteful and 0% 14% The unauthorise Unauthorised Expenditure / Total Operating Expenditure Irregular, Fruitless and Wasteful and Unauthorised Expenditure Total Operating 614 953 291 405 451 d expenditure of R1 billion on the AFS is due to non-cash Expenditure unauthorise d Taxation Expense - expenditure and is awaiting Council approval for write off.
+Benchmark ed with City of CT in 2017 23%

-RATIO NORM/RANGE INPUT RESULT INTERPRETAT DESCRIPTION ION Irregular, Fruitless and Wasteful and Unauthorised Expenditure / Irregular, Fruitless and Wasteful and Unauthorised 614 953 The unauthorised expenditure of R1 billion on the Total Operating Expenditure Expenditure Total Operating 291 405 AFS is due to non-cash Expenditure 451 unauthorised expenditure and is awaiting Taxation Expense Council approval for write off.
-Benchmarked with City of CT in 2017 3 Remuneration as 25% - 40% 23% % of Total Operating Expenditure .
-(Employee/pers onnel related cost 1 033 277 Within the norm.
-However, this is 38% of own cash Councillors Remuneration 41 383 revenues and will have to be carefully monitored.
-Total Operating Expenditure 291 405 Further, overtime of R119 million was incurred which represents 11% of the salary bill, General acceptable norm from Treasury is 5% While a revised policy is in progress, much is needed to address this matter
+RATIO NORM/RANGE INPUT DESCRIPTION RESULT INTERPRE TATION 3 Remuneration as % of Total Operating Expenditure 25% - 40% Employee/pers onnel related cost 1 033 277 Within the norm.
+However, this is 38% · Councillors Remuneration 41 383 of own cash revenues and will have to be Total Operating Expenditure 291 405 carefully monitored.
+Further, overtime of R119 million was incurred which represents 11% of the salary bill, General acceptable norm from Treasury is 5% While a revised policy is in progress, much is needed to address this matter (Corporate and Shared Services).
+Contracted 19% R157 million is funded 4 Services % of Total Operating Expenditure 2% - 5% Contracted Services 813 456 810 from grants.
+The ratio drops to

-RATIO NORM/RANGE INPUT DESCRIPTION RESULT INTERPRETAT ION (Corporate and Shared Services).
-19% R157 million is funded from Contracted Services % of Total Operating Expenditure 2% - 5% 2% - 5% Contracted Services 813 456 810 grants.
-The ratio drops to 15% when excluding 4 Total Operating Expenditure 4 342 732 grants.
-However, not within the norm.
-Taxation Expense More cost efficiencies need to be achieved.
+RATIO NORM/RANGE INPUT DESCRIPTION RESULT INTERPRE TATION Total Operating Expenditure 4 342 732 15% when excluding grants.
+Taxation Expense However, not within the norm.
+More cost efficiencies need to be achieved.

-11.10 EXPENDITURE
+12.10 EXPENDITURE

-11.10.1 Expenditure analysis
+12.10.1 Expenditure analysis